Consitution of the Graduate Students Association

 The duties of the Officers shall be as follows:

-- The Vice President -- Internal Affairs shall be responsible for calling and conducting meetings of the Assembly and Forum; shall be responsible for calling and conducting meetings of the Council Presidents; and shall be jointly responsible for Council expenditures with the Council Presidents; shall be jointly responsible with the President for Central Office expenditures; and shall be acting President in his/her absence.
+- The Vice President — Internal Affairs shall be responsible for calling and conducting meetings of the Forum; shall be responsible for calling and conducting meetings of the Council Presidents; and shall be jointly responsible for Council expenditures with the Council Presidents; shall be jointly responsible with the President for Central Office expenditures; and shall be acting President in his/her absence.

-- The Vice President -- External Affairs shall be the representative of the GSA to the University of California Students Association; shall be the representative of the GSA to the system wide Academic Senate; shall consult regularly with the Forum and the Assembly; shall consult regularly with the Cabinet and Council Presidents; and shall be the GSA representative to the UCLA Alumni Association.
+- The Vice President — External Affairs shall be the representative of the GSA to the University of California Students Association; shall be the representative of the GSA to the system wide Academic Senate; shall consult regularly with the Forum; shall consult regularly with the Cabinet and Council Presidents; and shall be the GSA representative to the UCLA Alumni Association.

 - The Vice President – Academic Affairs shall be the representative of the GSA to the UCLA Academic Senate; shall appoint and coordinate GSA representation on all Academic Senate committees; and shall consult regularly with Cabinet and the Forum.

-- The Officers of the GSA shall be nonvoting members of the Forum and the Assembly and shall not serve as Representatives or Delegates.
+- The Officers of the GSA shall be nonvoting members of the Forum and shall not serve as Representatives or Delegates.

-Any conflicts over the responsibilities of the Officers shall be resolved by the Forum, subject to disapproval by the Assembly.
+Any conflicts over the responsibilities of the Officers shall be resolved by the Forum.

 The Officers shall be elected by a majority of those GSA members voting in the Spring election.
 Candidates shall be nominated by a petition signed by at least fifty (50) GSA members.
 Officers shall take office four (4) weeks after the results of the annual election are announced.